groupdocs-annotation-cloud/groupdocs-annotation-cloud-ruby/README.md

 # Annotate Documents via Ruby with REST API

-[GroupDocs.Annotation Cloud SDK for Ruby](https://products.groupdocs.cloud/annotation/ruby) wraps GroupDocs.Annotation RESTful APIs so you may integrate Document Annotation features in your own Java apps with zero initial cost.
+[GroupDocs.Annotation Cloud SDK for Ruby](https://products.groupdocs.cloud/annotation/ruby) wraps GroupDocs.Annotation RESTful APIs so you may integrate Document Annotation features in your own apps with zero initial cost.

 The solution helps in applying annotations, sticky notes, watermark overlays, redactions, text replacements and markups to documents, presentations, emails, spreadsheets, PDF, images other file formats.